venugoapalreddy/biztalk-docs/his/core/distributed-link-service1.md

  **/ALTLIST:** \\\server\service[;\\\server\service;]
  These are the names of alternate (backup) link services using the preceding format and example.

- **/DOMAIN:** *domain*
+ <strong>/DOMAIN:</strong> <em>domain</em>
- Enter the name of the [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] subdomain.
-This is a required parameter if [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] is installed on a system account, not a local account.
+ Enter the name of the [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] subdomain.
+This is a required parameter if [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] is installed on a system account, not a local account.

- **/USERID:** *userid*
+ <strong>/USERID:</strong> <em>userid</em>
  Enter the name of the userid for the system account.
-This is a required parameter if [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] is installed on a system account, not a local account.
+This is a required parameter if [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] is installed on a system account, not a local account.

- **/PASSWORD:** *password*
+ <strong>/PASSWORD:</strong> <em>password</em>
  Enter the password of the system account.
-This is a required parameter if [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] is installed on a system account, not a local account.
+This is a required parameter if [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] is installed on a system account, not a local account.

 ## See Also
  [Linkcfg Reference](../core/linkcfg-reference2.md)